 CPR for people who work in clinical settings is more advanced than for those who don’t work in clinical settings.
 BLS or Basic Life Support learn how to perform CPR/AED on adults, children, and infants.
 They also learn how to use a bag-valve-mask, pocket mask, and other special considerations.
 Learn how to use the bag mask device for children.

 BLS uses international standards to train nurses to work with other health care professionals to provide the best care possible.
 With BLS, even if two medical professionals haven’t met, they should be on the same page as far as procedures and technique.
-BLS can also pair with Oxygen therapy or an airway management class for further specializations.
+BLS courses can also pair with Oxygen therapy or an airway management class for further specializations.

 Healthcare Provider CPR